controversial/controversial.io/redesign-TODO.md

   - [ ] Implement a `derender` event on `NavigationAnimationBase`
     - Can be used to halt expensive tasks when laptop contents are not visible
   - [x] Implement `will-change` everywhere

+- Mobile optimization
+  - Improve responsive design
+    - [ ] Eventually maybe change laptops for smartphones on mobile devices?
+  - [ ] Support device accelerometer for about page